What do you think most professional buyers can smell when they first meet a new salesperson?

 It wasn’t just the billboards of course.

-Another idea that was introduced in an effort to make these ten accounts feel a little “behind the curve” and missing out on something bigger, was to make sure that the target ten’s smaller competitors had all signed up for the launch and we arranged for them to take part in loud and highly visual activity somewhere where it would be noticed by the big boys.
+Another idea that was introduced in an effort to make these 5 accounts feel a little “behind the curve” and missing out on something bigger, was to make sure that the target five’s smaller competitors had all signed up for the launch and we arranged for them to take part in loud and highly visual activity somewhere where it would be noticed by the big boys.

 On top of that we instigated a field sales initiative so all those who worked at the coalface for these target accounts were made aware that it was head office and the purchasing department that were responsible for stopping them from getting involved in all this incredible activity – and that was why their smaller competition were taking all this business off them unnecessarily.

 During the next couple of months, we also held five low-key launch parties with existing stockists talking excitedly about what was going on – and then invited the main people from a single target account to each party – ensuring that they were the only people in the room who weren’t benefiting from the incremental sales that this remarkable product was now delivering.

 In certain circles this kind of activity is called – “Fake It ’til You Make It” – which may sound a little unsavoury – but there are a number of exceedingly fine examples from people you may have heard of.

 I’m told that (before he was in any way successful) the British actor David Niven used to always emerge from the front door of the Waldorf Astoria Hotel – having walked in the back door, had a wash in the bathrooms and then strolled through the hotel, the doorman would open the front doors for him and then order a cab to his audition.
 The hotel staff thought he was resident for years.